-Anne Pratt is both fascinated and excited about the mysterious ingredients that make up a great leader.
+Anne Pratt from South Africa is both fascinated and excited about the mysterious ingredients that make up a great leader.
+It inspired her to action during a leadership fellowship at Harvard and has inspired her purpose ever since.
 It began as a young child aged seven when her mother spent time with her at the Kwa-Zulu Natal Nqutu mission hospital run by two mission doctors near Durban, South Africa and culminated in a meeting with Nelson Mandela.

 Pratt met Mandela for the first time in 2003 at an auction fundraiser to mark ten years of South African democracy and his brief words have inspired Pratt to develop a leadership program at Harvard to unlock the inner Mandela she thinks resides inside each one of us.

 Most of us feel helpless to effect meaningful change.
 Many of us admire Mandela for his courage, ability to forgive and to see beyond discrimination and embrace diversity.
 Could his transformation from prisoner to president teach us how to become great ourselves?
 Pondering the facts and challenges of the 21st century during her time at Harvard, coupled with traveling the world, Pratt has identified a dire need for leadership that confronts everyday challenges faced by ordinary people.
 “We need a new paradigm and new way of leading if we are to address the major problems we face in the 21st Century,” she says.

 The day Mandela passed away was remarkable.
 People from around the world were united in his spirit and generosity.
 World leaders delivered grand speeches, and ordinary citizens picked up the phone to pledge a few dollars towards a good cause.
 Class, race and culture disappeared for a brief time and people saw a glimpse of how society might look in an ideal world.